- BASIC ITINERARY SCHEDULE

 You can also book your flights with Internet-based travel agencies companies such as:

 www.orbitz.com www.expedia.com www.cheapoair.com www.travelocity.com www.cheaptickets.com

 www.cheapflights.com www.onetravel.com www.travelzoo.com www.Kayak.com (within Kayak get pricing from: Priceline, WebJet, CheapOair, Expedia, Orbitz, Travelocity, Airfare, JustFly, FlightHub)

 Transfer on arrival from Ben Gurion Airport to the Hotel

-Upon arrival in Israel, please take a taxi to the hotel Dan Panorama Tel Aviv:
+Upon arrival in Israel, please take a taxi to the David Intercontinental Tel Aviv.